 - 40% daily assignments (formative) and 60% summative assessments - Homework does not need to be graded; however, it should be reviewed for understanding.
-At teacher discretion, homework may count for a maximum of 10% of the 40% daily assignment weighting. - A minimum of one daily grade per week should be recorded per core content area.
-At teacher discretion, there may be a greater number of daily grades; however, as appropriate, there may be weeks in which a daily grade may not be taken in every subject area. - A minimum of one summative assessment grade per three weeks per content area must be recorded. - Grades recorded should be reflective of a student's mastery of the TEKS taught during that grading period. - Official grades will be in Skyward only and can be accessed by student and parent through Family Access. - Assignments, exams, expectations outside of the classroom:
+At teacher discretion, homework may count for a maximum of 10% of the 40% daily assignment weighting. - A minimum of one grade per week should be recorded per core content area.
+At teacher discretion, there may be a greater number of daily grades; however, as appropriate, there may be weeks in which a daily grade may not be taken in every subject area. - A minimum of one summative assessment grade per three weeks per content area must be recorded. - Grades recorded should be reflective of a student's mastery of the TEKS taught during that grading period. - Official grades will be in Skyward only and can be accessed by student and parent through Family Access.

+Assignments, exams, expectations outside of the classroom:

 Students are expected to come to class prepared.
 This includes headphones, a water bottle, a healthy snack (if the student wants one), and appropriate clothing such as a jacket/coat and gloves when needed.
 Students will be asked to bring in an article that can be found in a newspaper, magazine, or online that shows math being used, (more will be shared on how to complete this assignment).
-Students will also be asked to share how math was used at home once a week, (more will be shared on how to complete this assignment at a later date).
-Students will have the opportunity to create a recycling project at home, and all students will be required to create a model of the solar system.
+Students will also be asked to share how math was used at home once a week, (more will be shared on how to complete this assignment).
+Students will be required to create a model of the solar system.
 Students are expected to participate in class discussions and be respectful of other's points of views.